udelcodes/udelcodes.github.io/crypto3.md

 ## W3lc0m3 t0 Day 3 of Crypt0 W33k!!

+This is my reminder to make a crossword puzzle for day 3.

 We are going to do something with this
 [XOR Playground](https://codepen.io/AndyNovo/full/dyGzGwa).
 A + B = C